jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 cameras, and realtime event information from the cameras can be used in rules.
 It tracks Frigate server status and can alert if the Frigate server goes offline.

+_For build instructions see the 'Building' section below_

 The binding supports:

 - multiple Frigate server instances